ahoek/katsu/README.md

-# ketsu
+# katsu

-Ketsu is a mobile conjugation practise app for Japanese verbs and adjectives.
+Katsu is a mobile conjugation practise app for Japanese verbs and adjectives.

-The name is an abbreviation of the Japanese word 結用 (ketsuyō), which means conjugation.
+The name is an abbreviation of the Japanese word 活用 (katsuyō), which means conjugation.

 The following forms can be practised: